 |Specific||“I want to start running.”|

 |Achievable||“I can sign up for a 5K and walk it if I need to.”|

 |Relevant||“My provider recommended that I add more physical activity to my life.”|

 |Time-bound||“I’ll find a 5K in April, so I’ll have at least 3 months to train for it.”|

 Taking the time to go through the letters in “SMART” can help you distill exactly what you want to accomplish – and even better – how you’ll get there.

 When January 1st hits, you may feel motivated to create a “new you” and go all out.
-Maybe you’ll go out and run three miles straight, cut out dairy or nix your daily Starbucks run.
+Maybe you’ll go out and run three miles straight, cut out dairy or nix your daily coffee run.
 That surge of motivation is great, but consider starting with small, simple steps.
 If you haven’t exercised for the past year, just putting on your sneakers and running for 10 minutes is a big deal.
-If you decide you want to meditate in 2018, start with a two-minute meditation rather than trying to “om” your way through a full half-hour.
+If you decide you want to meditate, start with a two-minute meditation rather than trying to “om” your way through a full half-hour.
 You’re not copping out.
 You’re creating a strong foundation to build on.
 Plus, research shows these small wins cause our brains to release dopamine (a neurotransmitter that drives us to repeat pleasurable experiences) bolstering our will to stick with it.